 “Each of us approaches Earthcare from the calling deep within us.
 Some are called to advocacy; some are called to tilt at the political windmills; some of us are called to teach/share with others; some of us are called to regenerative agriculture and/or native plants.
 Each has its place in Earthcare.
 It’s important to find our own starting place – and that will guide our reading.
 Reading broadly can also help us find that starting place.” – Hope Ascher, Quaker Meeting of Melbourne.
 For some suggestions of recommended books, click here: https://www.quakerearthcare.org/article/qews-favorite-books

 Donate New Stamps to the Homeless

 Want to help those in need?
 Donate new FOREVER stamps to be distributed to the homeless through the Reno Family Resource Center.
 Put stamp donations in the little drawer under the bulletin board in the Meeting House.
-You can make a difference!

 Carson City Worship Group

-Adult Children of Alcoholics meets every Thursday from 5:30 pm to 6:30 pm.
-ACOA is a world service 12-step program for those struggling with the legacy of growing up in an alcoholic or dysfunctional home.
-If you are interested in attending, please contact Andy Robinson at a.robinsongmtc(at)gmail.com.
+Adult Children of Alcoholics and Dysfunctional Families meets every Tuesday and Thursday from 5:30 pm to 6:30 pm, and every Saturday from 5 pm to 6 pm.
+ACA is a world service 12-step program for those struggling with the legacy of growing up in an alcoholic or dysfunctional home.
+These groups are open to all.

 Other Non-Profits Affiliated with Reno Friends